digidigital/quakejs-installer/README.md

 ## Security concerns / Disclaimer

-a) This scripts is executed with root privileges and will download and install files from various souces that are not under my control.
+* The scripts is executed with root privileges and will download and install files from various souces that are not under my control.
-b) Nodejs warns you that parts of quakeJS contain security issues.
+* Nodejs warns you that parts of quakeJS contain security issues.

-Therefore you should not run this script on a production machine, a company network or a public webserver if you don't know exactly what you are doing!
+Therefore you should not run this script on a production machine, a company network or a public webserver if you don't exactly know what you are doing!

 ## Troubleshooting tips / known issues